FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 *   **Acceptance Criteria:**
     *   Tournament-style knowledge competitions
-    *   Skill-based matchmaking for fair competition
+    *   Skill-based matchmaking is used for fair competition
     *   Real-time leaderboards and rankings
     *   Achievement badges and rewards system
     *   Team-based challenges and competitions